US forecasters predict 'above normal' Atlantic hurricane season - RFI

 NOAA's Climate Prediction Center forecast 13 to 19 named storms -- those with winds of 39 miles per hour (63 kilometers per hour) or higher.

-Six to 10 could become hurricanes with winds of 74 mph (119 kph) or higher and three to six could be major hurricanes of Category 3 or higher with winds of 111 mph (179 kph) or higher.
+Six to 10 storms could become hurricanes with winds of 74 mph (119 kph) or higher and three to six could be major hurricanes of Category 3 or more with winds of 111 mph (179 kph) or higher, NOAA said.

+An average hurricane season has 12 named storms, of which six become hurricanes and three become major hurricanes.

+The NOAA predictions relate to how many storms are expected to form, but do not make any forecasts about landfall.

-Carlos Castillo, acting deputy administrator of the Federal Emergency Management Agency, said the hurricane season could be particularly challenging this year because of the coronavirus pandemic and urged people living in coastal regions to be prepared.
+Carlos Castillo, the acting deputy administrator of the Federal Emergency Management Agency (FEMA), said the Atlantic hurricane season could be particularly challenging this year because of the coronavirus pandemic and urged people living in coastal regions to be prepared.

+But Castillo said FEMA was well-equipped to respond to multiple natural disasters at a time and was adjusting its shelter plans, for example, to accommodate social distancing.

+"The number of spaces will necessarily be decreased because of social distancing," the FEMA official said.
+"If you are in an evacuation zone you should plan to go, maybe, to friends who are outside the evacuation zone."

 © 2020 AFP